Frequently Asked Questions

 Yes.
 Off-camera flash is crucial for creating stunning images during the reception when it’s otherwise quite dark.

-As wedding photojournalists, documenting real and unscripted moments, the tendency is to make a lot of photographs.
-After the wedding day is over we’ll start the post-production phase, which includes culling the story to reduce the final number of images to a more manageable number.
+As wedding photographers documenting real and unscripted moments, the tendency is to make a lot of photographs.
+After the wedding day is over we’ll start the post-production phase, which includes culling the story to reduce the final number of images to a more manageable number, removing our test shots, and selecting the best image(s) from a series.

 We don’t deliver to you every single image that we create.
 There’s a good reason for this.
 As artists, we are constantly experimenting and tinkering with our technique and approach.
 We might try a technique 3 or 4 times and then the fourth image is the one that achieves the desired result.
 During the culling process, we’ll remove the test shots.